How Can You Find out Someone's Address?

 The average American is frequently on the move.
 We relocate for jobs, better homes, health reasons, and family reasons nearly 12 times in our lives, with about 10 percent of the population moving each year.
-This means it’s easy to lose track of childhood friends, coworkers, and former neighbors.
+This dynamic lifestyle has led to a common challenge: how to find someone's address when connections are easily scattered.
+In the whirlwind of relocations, it's not uncommon to lose track of childhood friends, coworkers, and former neighbors.

 When you need to find where someone lives, it can be challenging to decide where to begin.
 A simple search engine query may be helpful but the results can turn into even more work if the person you’re looking for has a common name or moves more than the average person.
 Search engine results may not show how recently an address was valid, which can make it impossible to know where to begin.

-City Hall is a first stop for most public records, and many of those are online as well.
+City Hall is a first stop for most public records, and many are online as well.
 Consider these sources, commonly found at the town or city clerk’s office:

-• voter registration records (some states allow residents to opt out, or limit the amount of information available);
+• Voter registration records (some states allow residents to opt-out, out or limit the amount of information available);

 The local public library is often a repository of information.
 You may inquire here about local phone directories that list all residents and their addresses.
 These are public records.
 Phone books are also cataloged at the Library of Congress and searchable online.

-The county court clerk’s office may also be of assistance, once you’ve narrowed your search to a specific region.
+The county court clerk’s office may also assist once you’ve narrowed your search to a specific region.
 Inquire here about marriage licenses, deeds to property, and court records that could contain the address of the person you’re searching for.

 If you have the person’s past mailing address, you may send a Certified Letter to them at their former address.
 By including a Return Receipt, you receive a notice of the address where the letter was accepted.
 If the individual’s mail is not forwarded the certified letter will be returned to you.